Alternative education provision

 • visit the provision regularly to carry out quality assurance checks

-• consider ways to track and evaluate the impact of alternative provision on pupils’ employability skills
+• consider ways to track and evaluate the impact of alternative provision on pupils’ transition to their next phase of education or into adulthood

 • ensure that governors understand the progress made by pupils who attend alternative provision so they can ensure that decisions made about value for money are well informed

-Further information and advice for schools is described in the Alternative Provision and requirements guidance document (MS Word, 52KB).
+Further information and advice for schools is described in the Overview of Alternative Provision and requirements of schools (MS Word, 62KB)

 Quality checks

-The school is responsible for carrying out their own checks prior to placing any learner with a provider.
-The school should check the provider operates in a way that is acceptable to the school and include checking the health and safety and safeguarding polices.
+The school is responsible for carrying out their own checks prior to placing any learner with a provider, regardless of any checks carried out by another school or the LA.
+The school should check the provider operates in a way that is acceptable to the school and this includes checking the health and safety and safeguarding polices.

 Schools may use the alternative provisions quality assurance record (MS Word, 863KB) to assist them when they are considering using Alternative Provision.